 As with most charities, our main goal is to encourage people to take part in Cairngorm to Coast and raise funds to support our work with vulnerable and disadvantaged young people across Moray.
 Fundraising is getting harder, particularly to cover the day to day running of the charity, so we are extremely grateful to everyone who has chosen to support us.
 If you are raising funds for us, please get in touch with our Community Fundraiser, Karen Cox and let us know if we can help you in any way!
 You can also download a fundraising tool kit here , which is full of great hints and tips and a sponsorship form for any local sponsors.
-We are currently in the process of setting up a new online donation account as BT MyDonate has closed down.
-Please check back or email Karen for more information.
+If you prefer online fundraising, you can set up a fundraising page on our Virgin Money Giving account.

 Cairngorm to Coast Timetable

 Bikes and bike kit bags can be dropped off during the week, Monday to Thursday between 9am – 5pm.
 You will be able to collect your race number, goody bag and event t-shirt at the same time.
 Please make sure your race number is attached to your bike and kit bag.